jrcarob/jrcarob/README.md

 ![image](img/calculation-statistics-mathematics-graphics.jpg)

-This is my github repo.
+Welcome to my github repo.
 A place where you can find the most of my research interests and teaching material.

 ## What do I do:🧑🏼‍💻